-The programme aims to retain skills and talent in Dunedin by helping the city's businesses find talented students to meet their business needs.
+The programme aims to retain skills and talent in Dunedin by helping businesses find talented students to meet their business needs.

-Businesses can find an intern through their own networks and can also attend a ‘Speed Dating’ event to meet potential interns in person.
+Businesses can find an intern through their own networks and can also attend a ‘Speed Interview’ event to meet potential interns in person.
 The internship project should challenge and stimulate the intern.
-Internships typically run for 8-16 weeks, depending on the type of project/s given to the intern.
+Internships typically run for 8-16 weeks.

 A fund has been set up to help Dunedin businesses take on a student intern, which reduces the level of risk when employing a new person.